 When a series has to front load a concept and endlessly bludgeon you with bespoke terminology it can take a patient mind to plow through.
-Snowpiercer, a serial adaptation based on the 2013 cult movie directed by Bong Joon-ho, does not so much ease you in as shove a map in your face and gesture very pointedly to the colour coded interwoven lines.
+Snowpiercer, a serial adaptation based on the 2013 cult movie directed by Bong Joon-ho (Parasite), does not so much ease you in as shove a map in your face and gesture very pointedly to the colour coded interwoven lines.
 In essence, it’s post-apocalyptic world time.

 The ‘hows’ and ‘whys’ are not particularly important except to say that the planet has been frozen over due to Reasons.
 Any unprotected exposure to the outside will result in virtually instant death.
 Yet humanity survives within Snowpiercer; an endlessly moving train 1,001 cars long and the brainchild of billionaire Mr Wilford.
 Within its carriages lies a deeply segregated society.

 First class passengers enjoy plentiful meals and luxuries whilst those who boarded without a ticket are forced to cram together in the rear of the train, surviving on gelatinous nutrient slabs.
 These ‘tailies’, along with Third Class provide the backbreaking labour that keeps the train running.

 It’s clear very early on that the issue of a tight class society is going to be treated with all the nuance of an underlit railway station toilet.
 We get it.
 First-class are entitled and frequently callous, whilst third class and the tail are oppressed and deprived of their humanity.
 Time spent exploring this in the opening episodes is time that threatens to switch off your mind.
 Thankfully a murder mystery is thrown into the mix.